warint/spiR/cran-comments.md

 In this version I have :

-* changed the doi address as requested.
+* put single quotes as requested for the name of the package and other software.
 Thx.

 ## Test environments
 * local OS X install, R 3.6.1